owenrumney/go-sarif/README.md

 # go-sarif

-### Important - the implementation has enough at this point to satisfy the requirements of [tfsec](https://tfsec.dev) - the list below details what is include;
+### Important - the implementation has enough at this point to satisfy the requirements of [tfsec](https://tfsec.dev) - the example below is achievable

--run
-  - tool
-    - driver
-        rules
-  -artifacts
-  -results

 ## What?